edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ]
 ```
 Description:
-If you want this to animate and/or you want to be able to trigger
-it, just give it a targetname.
+If you want this to animate and/or you want to be able to trigger it, just give it a targetname.
 It'll render slower, though.
-If y-
-ou want the entity to pick up light from a different position th-
-an it is at now, just put an info_light_origin in the level and
-specify it in the entity.
-This will only work on entities managed
-on the client side, so if you want to use this don't give it a t-
+If you want the entity to pick up light from a different position than it is at now, just put an info_light_origin in the level and specify it in the entity.
+This will only work on entities managed on the client side, so if you want to use this don't give it a targetname.
-argetname.

 func_mirror
 ===============